 The dermatology and skin care market has experienced significant growth in the last several years.
-Based on IMS data, the U.S. medical dermatology market (excluding biologics) was valued at over \$11 billion in prescription pharmaceutical sales in 2016, of which \$9.8 billion represented sales of topical drugs.
-According to IMS, dermatological drugs sales in the United States have grown at an annual rate of 10% since 2012.
+Based on IQVIA data, the U.S. medical dermatology market (excluding biologics) was valued at over \$10.7 billion in prescription pharmaceutical sales for the 12 months ended November 30, 2017, of which \$8.6 billion represented sales of topical drugs.
+According to IQVIA, dermatological drugs sales in the United States have grown at an annual rate of 7% since 2012.
 We believe many factors are continuing to drive growth in the medical dermatological market, including population growth for prevalent age groups and growth in the number of physicians dispensing products.
 We believe patients' willingness to pay for dermatology treatments out-of-pocket is a result of often visible symptoms from dermatological diseases, which further supports demand and pricing.

 We believe dermatology offers a low cost commercialization opportunity compared to many other medical specialties due to the relatively small number of specialists.
-According to IMS, there are approximately 14,000 active dermatologists in the United States.
+According to IQVIA, there are approximately 14,000 active dermatologists in the United States.
 Because the U.S. market is served by a relatively small number of practicing dermatologists, we believe a small and dedicated sales force can efficiently cover a significant portion of the targeted patient population.